codepath/android_guides/Implementing-Pull-to-Refresh-Guide.md

 ## Overview

 In Android, the common "pull to refresh" UX concept is not built in to a ListView/RecyclerView.
 However, many Android applications would like to make use of this concept for their feeds.
 This is useful for all sorts of feeds such as a Twitter timeline.
-This effect can be achieved using the `SwipeRefreshLayout` from the [support library](http://developer.android.com/tools/support-library/index.html), which was recently introduced and back-ported to all versions down to Android API level 4.
+This effect can be achieved using the `SwipeRefreshLayout` [class](https://developer.android.com/reference/androidx/swiperefreshlayout/widget/SwipeRefreshLayout)

 <img src="https://i.imgur.com/PtY0Ju1.gif" height="400" />
 <img src="https://materialdoc.com/images/custom_swipe.gif" height="400" />&nbsp;

 ## Using SwipeRefreshLayout

-[SwipeRefreshLayout](https://developer.android.com/reference/android/support/v4/widget/SwipeRefreshLayout.html) is a ViewGroup that can hold only one scrollable view as a child.
+[SwipeRefreshLayout](https://developer.android.com/reference/androidx/swiperefreshlayout/widget/SwipeRefreshLayout.html) is a ViewGroup that can hold only one scrollable view as a child.
 This can be either a `ScrollView` or an `AdapterView` such as a `ListView` or a `RecyclerView`.

-**Note:** This layout only exists within more recent versions of support-v4 as [explained in this post](http://stackoverflow.com/a/23325011/313399).
-Edit your `app/build.gradle` file to include a support library later than version 19:
+Edit your `app/build.gradle` file to include a  library:

 ```gradle
 apply plugin: 'com.android.application'